knutnergaard/FontLab-Scripts/SMuFL/readme.md

 Python scripts to aide the creation of SMuFL fonts using FontLab Studio 5 and later.

 ## Summary of available scripts
-### build_glyphs
-Scripts to build composite glyphs from basic and combined SMuFL glyphs.
-See dedicated readme file.

 ### check_anchors.py
 Compares font anchors to latest Bravura metadata file, published at the [Bravura repository](https://github.com/steinbergmedia/bravura) to find missing or superfluous glyph anchors according to the SMuFL standard.
 Script will print any findings and mark glyphs with discrepancies unless colour value is set to 0.